CAChelsey/ecosystem/projects/UPFI.md

 status: building
 ---

-The ultimate objective of the UPFI is to replace fixed-supply digital assets with a highly scalable, decentralized, algorithmic money.
+TThe ultimate objective of the UPFI is to replace fixed-supply digital assets with a highly scalable, decentralized, algorithmic money.

 The stablecoin protocol to implement design principles of both to create: